Chopper1337/Osiris/README.md

     *   **Spectator list** - show nicknames of players spectating you

-    *   **Watermark** - show cheat name in the upper-left screen corner and fps & ping in the upper-right corner
+    *   **Watermark** - show training software name in the upper-left screen corner and fps & ping in the upper-right corner

     *   **Offscreen Enemies** - draw circles on the screen indicating that there are enemies behind us